The Boring Monopole: Phenomenological Implications

 \section{Phenomenological Implications}

 The results of section~\ref{sec:results} highlight the significant enhancement in the false vacuum decay rate due to the presence of magnetic monopoles in a simple model.
-In this section we present some examples illustrating how our calculation of monopole-induced tunnelling applies in more general models of BSM physics.
+In this section we present some examples illustrating how our calculation of monopole-induced tunnelling could apply in more general models of BSM physics.